 The Supreme Court of Queensland has recently handed down its decision which affirms the long-standing law that a video recording could constitute a will of a deceased in certain circumstances – Radford v White QSC 306 (Radford’s case).

 On 21 November 2016, a 39-year-old man (Jay) bought a new motorcycle.
 His de facto partner, Radford wanted him to make a Will before he picked up the motorcycle.
-Jay then recorded a video in which he said what he wanted to happen with his assets should be pass away.
-In essence, he directed that the majority of this assets go to Radford.
+Jay then recorded a video in which he said what he wanted to happen with his assets should he pass away.
+In essence, he directed that the majority of his assets go to Radford.
 Jay also said in the video recording that nothing would go to his “soon to be ex-wife”, White.

 Unfortunately, Jay had a road accident later that day on his newly bought motorcycle.
 Jay sustained serious injuries including a severe head injury as a result.
 Although he was subsequently discharged from hospital following surgery, he sadly passed away not long after that due to other complications.

 Radford made an application to the court seeking an order that the video recording is a valid will.
 Jay’s ex-wife, White, opposed Radford’s application.